Yanseses/Lite_bank/README.md

 ## Pet-project: Lite Bank System

-### Используемые технологии:
+### Used technologies:
 * NPM
-* WebPack 5
+* webpack 5
 * Vanilla JS
 * SASS

-### Тестирование:
+### Testing:
 * prettier
 * jest

-### Качество кода:
+### Code quality:
 * eslint
 * editorconfig

-### Дополнительные расширения:
+### Additional extensions:
-* yamaps api
+* yamaps-api
 * Chart.js

-### Запуск проекта:
+### Launch of the project:
-Для того, чтобы запустить проект на локальном или виртуальном хосте, требуется:
+In order to run a project on a local or virtual host, you need:
-1. Клонировать репозиторий из GitHub в нужную папку.
+1. Clone the repository from GitHub to the desired folder.
-2. В папке открыть консоль (GitBash) и ввести команду ` npm i ` - тем самым установятся все необходимые расширения.
+2. In the folder, open the console (GitBash) and enter the command ` npm i ` - this will install all the necessary extensions.
-3. После установки всех необходимых расширений выполняем команду ` npm build ` - тем самым собираем наш проект в Production режиме.
+3. After installing all the necessary extensions, we execute the ` npm build ` command - thereby building our project in Production mode.
-4. После установки всех требуемых расширений и сборки проекта, через командную строку запускаем локальный сервер ` npm start `.
+4. After installing all the required extensions and building the project, run the local server via the command line ` npm start `.
-5. Зайти на локальный/виртуальный сервер и перейти в папку /dist.
+5. Go to the local/virtual server and go to the /dist folder.
-6. Для авторизации доступны следующие учетные данные:
+6. The following credentials are available for authorization:
-	* Логин: `developer`
+	* Login: `developer`
-	* Пароль: `skillbox`
+	* password: `skillbox`

-Бэкенд генерирует на одном из пользователей искуственные переводы, что позволяет отследить корректность рендера таблиц переводов а так же генерацию таблиц статистики.
+The backend generates artificial translations on one of the users, which allows you to track the correctness of the rendering of translation tables, as well as the generation of statistics tables.

-**Обратите внимание:** Локальным веб сервером по умолчанию слушается 3000 порт.
+**Please note:** By default, the local web server listens on port 3000.